 A year after the Tea pavilion Feibusch published his book on Mural paintings, where he explored and analysed the history and tradition of the art of mural painting from the past to present.
 His dedication to being part of the re-building of war-torn Britain can be sensed from his quote below:

 We are on the outset of a new building era; tremendous tasks are to be undertaken, and we have by lucky coincidence or providence, a new and vigorous architecture to tackle them.
 At the same time, the interest in mural painting is reviving amongst architects, painters and the public; the hopes for a great art to rise up again are higher than they have been for the last 150 years.

 With his particularly high technical competence, bold use of colour, rhythmic compositions and zeal for greatness, Feibusch completed around forty murals in churches, cathedrals, synagogues and public buildings, which remain some of the most outstanding modern murals in British history.
 His particular style was beautifully described by David Coke in his essay on Feibusch as a Colourist:

 ..lyrical episodes, vivacious rhythms striking a balance between light music and jazz, and on simplified harmonies of harsh forcefulness rather than on the pyrotechnics of the Straussian orchestra..

-The beautiful group offered in the forthcoming Modern & Post-War British Art sale (Lots 61-69) includes early examples from the first three decades of the Feibusch's life in Britain.
+The beautiful group was offered in our July Modern & Post-War British Art sale (Lots 61-69) and included early examples from the first three decades of the Feibusch's life in Britain.
 An artist who yearns for wider recognition as one of the finest muralists to have ever worked in the country.